BioinformaNicks/Bioinformatics-training-collection/README.md

 These packages extend the capabilities of the language, adding new functionality.
 In this section, I will first sum up some of the more specific and useful bioinformatics-related packages, and then link to a general list of great packages.

-The [Tidyverse](https://www.tidyverse.org/) is a collection of packages that will make R life infinitely easier.
+- The [Tidyverse](https://www.tidyverse.org/) is a collection of packages that will make R life infinitely easier.
 These packages provide incredible functions for data science.
 It is maintained by the RStudio team, and the RStudio team provides several [cheatsheets](https://rstudio.com/resources/cheatsheets/) that will make learning the use of these packages easier.
 Although included in the Tidyverse, [GGPlot2](https://ggplot2.tidyverse.org/) deserves a special mention as this provides beautiful data visualisation and graphical plots that can be easily customized.
 Several extensions to this package exist.
 For example, [ggsci](https://cran.r-project.org/web/packages/ggsci/vignettes/ggsci.html) is an important one as it allows for colors used in scientific journals.
 This is by far not the only one, and I recommend you look up more.
 Additionally, it is worth mentioning that [Reticulate](https://rstudio.github.io/reticulate/), from the same team, provides a package that enables the combination of both R and Python in RStudio.
+- Similar to [Biopython](https://biopython.org/), there is also an extensive repository for open-source computational biology software packages curated by the [Bioconductor](https://www.bioconductor.org/) initiative.
+- [naniar](https://cran.r-project.org/web/packages/naniar/vignettes/getting-started-w-naniar.html).
+This package is very useful for exploring your data, and checking missingness of your data.
+- [patchwork](https://patchwork.data-imaginist.com/).
+This package allows combining and arranging separate ggplots in an easy manner.

-The [Shiny](https://shiny.rstudio.com/) package provides easy web application development, mostly in dashboard format, without the need for prior HTML/CSS/Javascript knowledge.
+- The [Shiny](https://shiny.rstudio.com/) package provides easy web application development, mostly in dashboard format, without the need for prior HTML/CSS/Javascript knowledge.
 It will handle every aspect of web development: the layout, structure and graphics using Shiny code, and the computation using R code.

 - Compilation of more specific R packages:
     - [Awesome R](https://github.com/qinwf/awesome-R)